sonata-project/SonataAdminBundle/docs/reference/field_types.rst

 ``FieldDescriptionInterface::TYPE_ONE_TO_ONE``      used for relational tables
 ================================================    =============================================

-Theses types accept an ``editable`` option to edit the value from within the list action.
-This is currently limited to scalar types (text, integer, url...) and choice types with association field.

 .. note::

     If the ``SonataIntlBundle`` is installed in the project some template types